PapriKey/x_scrapy/documents/progress.md

   2. retweeted (if not...support...)
   3. mention (...oppose...)
   4. liked (...support...)
+  5. follower/following (...homo...)
-  5. name, description, location(it may or may not work)
+  6. name, description, location(it may or may not work)

 * online social network
   1. follower